Cambodia targets Mother Nature group in latest crackdown on dissent | DW | 17.11.2021

 The NGO's efforts to highlight environmental issues in the country have come to the attention of authorities.
 While six members were released from jail last week, they still face charges and official harassment.

-Though it was founded less than a decade ago, Mother Nature Cambodia has quickly become a major nuisance for Cambodian prime minister Hun Sen's government.
-The NGO's efforts to shed light on environmental issues which are threatening the Southeast Asian country's diverse ecology as well as its dwindling natural resources, has prompted the Cambodian government to take action.
+Though founded less than a decade ago, Mother Nature Cambodia has quickly become a major nuisance for Cambodian Prime Minister Hun Sen's government.

+The NGO's efforts to shed light on environmental issues that are threatening the Southeast Asian country's diverse ecology, as well as its dwindling natural resources, has prompted the Cambodian government to take action.

-While six Mother Nature activists were released last week on bail after spending up to 14 months in jail, they are still facing criminal charges and constant harassment from the Cambodian authorities and judiciary.
+While six Mother Nature activists were released last week on bail after spending up to 14 months in jail, they still face criminal charges and constant harassment from the Cambodian authorities and judiciary.
 Some of the charges carry up to 10 years in prison.

 "Cambodian authorities have repeatedly targeted Mother Nature Cambodia because of the group's fearless and relentless activism against destructive development projects, illegal mining, pollution, and deforestation," she added.